 - Haute Living

 For this partnership, Uehara has created a new pair of concert outfits – a dress and pantsuit – for SFGC’s Premier Ensemble.
-Reflecting Uehara’s trendy style as well as influences from SFGC’s 40-year history and season programming, the outfits are designed to be worn together and will debut for the opening concert of SFGC’s San Francisco subscription series on Thursday, October 18, 2018, at Herbst Theatre.
+Reflecting Uehara’s trendy style as well as influences from SFGC’s 40-year history and season programming, the outfits are designed to be worn together and debuted for the opening concert of SFGC’s San Francisco subscription series on Thursday, October 18, 2018, at Herbst Theatre.
 These outfits will be the exclusive garments worn by the Premier Ensemble for all of its public performances in the Bay Area this season and for its July 2019 international tour to England and France.

 The outfits similarly feature a sleek, contemporary black base garment that is adorned with removable embellishments created by Uehara from an original painting inspired by the power, beauty, and virtuosity of SFGC’s young women and the specific musical works featured on SFGC’s 2018–2019 Season.
 Each season, Uehara will paint a new work based on the season’s themes and concert programs that will again be transferred to fabric and used to create new embellishments.